B&B Friday: Missing More Than Music

 Trent

-8. Greg England says:
+7. Greg England

 My years at Long Beach allowed me to move beyond this as an issue.
 Now that I am no longer preaching, it’s just nice not to have to deal with this on any level.
 But I do appreciate those who are still in the battle and willing to do some study and publishing on this.

-9. Greg England says:
+8. Greg England

 Tim: I just read the first 20 or so pages of Danny’s book and I just shake my head that anyone takes our traditional arguments seriously.
 Many years ago when I was preaching in Florida, I asked a couple who were new to Christ and new to the concept of church to go with me to Daytona Beach area to hear a friend of mine from North Alabama.
 The subject of that evening’s “sermon” was why we don’t use instrumental music in worship.
 I was very embarrassed to have this new couple have to sit through that, but on the way home my friend said, “If I understood what the preacher said tonight, you don’t use instrumental music in worship because Noah built the ark out of gopher wood?”
 I told him as stupid as that sounds, that’s just about the best argument we’ve ever devised to support our ban on the instrument!